Skip to main content

 Snowflake actions

-Once connected, you can use Snowflake in your workflows through.
+Once connected, you can use Snowflake in your workflows with the following actions:

-• Audit logging – Record workflow executions and outcomes
+• Event logging – Record workflow events and outcomes

 • Data aggregation – Store computed results for reporting